 The next step will be reworking the fireplace and getting rid of that arch!

-Here’s a look at the room before…
+Here’s a look at the living room before…

-And with a fresh coat of Benjamin Moore Baby Fawn…
+And, now, with a fresh coat of Benjamin Moore Baby Fawn…

 Although we still have a few tasks ahead to complete our living room, I’m thrilled with how this paint refresh turned out.
 New flooring, along with some accessories and artwork, and the room will be the welcoming space we envisioned.